tindyc/quizijuana/README.md

 * [CSS](https://www.w3schools.com/css/) - language used to style the HTML elements.

-* [Javascript](https://www.javascript.com/) - main language used to add interactive behavior to the site that engage users and for DOM manipulation.
+* [Javascript](https://www.javascript.com/) - main language used to add interactive behaviours to the site that engage users and for DOM manipulation.

 * [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - main framework used to make the website responsive and to structure content.